Inspections & Prevention

 Brisbane homes are some of the highest-risk homes in Australia

 In Brisbane, the chance that your home will be attacked by termites is 12 times greater than your home being damaged by a house fire.
-Every year, more money is spent on house repairs from damage caused by termites than damage caused by natural disasters.
+Every year, more money is spent on house repairs from damage caused by termites than the damage caused by natural disasters.
 Yet typical home insurance does not cover you for termite damage.

 What should you expect from our termite inspection

 A successful termite management plan is a combination of regular termite inspections and the installation of a suitable termite management system to protect your home.
 An annual termite inspection is the cornerstone of any termite management plan.
 A proper termite inspection is designed to find any signs of termite activity, including evidence of new or old termite damage or workings.
-Just as important is being able to identify any conditions in your home, and around your property that make your home susceptible to termite attack.
+Just as important is being able to identify any conditions in your home, and around your property that makes your home susceptible to termite attack.

 Our termite inspections are broken down into 5 key areas: